 Pennsylvania’s net metering program allows homeowners to sell excess solar power back to the utility at the same price it would cost to buy that same energy from the grid.
 The program also allows homeowners to “bank” their solar energy so when a homeowner uses more energy than their solar system produces, they can use their banked solar energy to offset the cost.

 Pennsylvania’s other major program is Solar Renewable Energy Certificates (SRECs).
-This program enables Pennsylvanians to sell the SRECs on the SREC market where utilities can purchase the certificates in order to meet Pennsylvania’s Renewable Portfolio Standard goal of 18% electricity from renewable resources by 2020.
-The current rate is about $15 per megawatt hour (MWh) meaning that a homeowner with a 5 kilowatt system generating 5 MWh a year could make an extra $75 per year from selling these certificates.
+This program enables Pennsylvanians to sell their SRECs, which utilities purchase in order to meet Pennsylvania’s Renewable Portfolio Standard goal of 18 percent electricity from renewable resources by 2020.
+The current rate is about $5 per megawatt hour (MWh) meaning that a homeowner with a 7 kilowatt system generating 10 MWh a year could bank an extra $50 per year from selling these certificates.

-How Philadelphia homeowners can save big with solar
+How Lancaster homeowners can save big with solar

-Though Philadelphia residents will see solar prices in the country continue to decline over the next five years, low prices aren’t necessarily the biggest selling point.
+Though Lancaster residents are already seeing low solar prices with continued cost declines expected over the next five years, low prices aren’t necessarily the biggest selling point.
 When it comes to going solar, the long term ROI and savings from avoided bill payments is often the biggest deciding factor – and the figures can be staggering even in states where utility rates are reasonable.

-In 2017, solar quotes received by Philadelphia homeowners yielded 20-year savings estimates of over $45,611 on average.
+In 2017, solar quotes received by Lancaster homeowners yielded 20-year savings estimates of over $65,238 on average.
 Checkout the breakdown of average net savings by solar system size:

 |System size||Average solar savings over 20 years|